javiguerra777/terraform-dynamodb-project/README.md

     terraform apply
     ```

-4. When prompted enter a bucket name of choice for your s3 bucket (this value must be unique)

-5. Confirm the apply step by typing `yes`.
+4. Confirm the apply step by typing `yes`.

-6. If you go to your AWS DynamoDB tables you can see the newest table you created
+5. If you go to your AWS DynamoDB tables you can see the newest table you created

 ## Variables